-The Children (Education and Care Services) National Law prescribes minimum indoor and outdoor space requirements for all centre based services (including OSHC services).
+The Children (Education and Care Services) National Law prescribes minimum indoor and outdoor space requirements for all centre-based services (including OSHC services).
 The current indoor space requirements of 3.25 square metres are a key barrier to expansion of these services in some schools.
 To address this issue, the Regulatory Authority will consider applications for waivers from mandated requirements.

-The new OSHC waiver policy will apply to school sites, recognising that OSHC services on school grounds operate in different circumstances than other centre-based education and care services in that they are purpose built for school aged children.
+The OSHC waiver policy will apply to school sites, recognising that OSHC services on school grounds operate in different circumstances than other centre-based education and care services in that they are purpose built for school aged children.

-Applying for an OSHC indoor space waiver:
+Applying for an OSHC indoor space waiver

 In considering an application for a waiver, the Regulatory Authority will balance the community’s need for the service with the safety, health and well-being of children in care.